-While these are both different in many ways, what their end product achieves are very much similar.
+While these are both different in many ways, what their end product achieves is very much similar.
 Whitepapers and eBooks are meant to be geared towards a very specific audience who are looking to learn a specific subject.
 They contain lengthier more in-depth documentation to enhance your credibility and attract highly qualified leads to your website.
 This type of content is most prevalent on platforms like LinkedIn.

 3 | Videos

 Videos are the perfect way to deliver your message.
 They are a more entertaining and attractive way of communicating other than text.
 Videos include YouTube, Social Media, Testimonials, Digital Ads, and so much more!
 Your target audience can relate to your personality and your business structure within a matter of minutes.
-Videos are great to show off products, a service or procedure where the ending result is what your client is most interested in.
+Videos are great to show off products, service or procedure where the ending result is what your client is most interested in.
 When was the last time you watched how-to videos?
-Webinars, though they are not videos per say, organizing a live video session gives you the ability to interact with your audience.
+Webinars, though they are not videos per se, organizing a live video session gives you the ability to interact with your audience.
 They are also a great way to gather a group of like-minded individuals for a seminar or talk over the internet.
 You can achieve so much with a video.
 Be creative and do some research on how your competition is utilizing videos.

 4 | Blog Posts